 How to Manage Stress:

-- Incorporate mindfulness practices like yoga or meditation.
+- Incorporate mindfulness practices like yoga, journaling, or meditation.

 - Maintain a consistent sleep schedule.